mit-brooks/switch_ctrl/README.md

 # switch_ctrl
-control Energenie sockets from a django site
+Control Energenie sockets from a django site